jobn/braid/README.md

   Kudos to [@leapingfrogs](https://github.com/leapingfrogs) for building "filter by epic"

-- **NEW: Option to disable squashing of Done and Accepted columns**
+- **NEW: Option to disable squashing of Delivered and Accepted columns**

   Change the setting in the settings-tray in the lower right corner.
 The setting is persisted in localStorage.